Azure/acs-engine/docs/extensions.md

 - Set the rootURL to: 'https://mystorageaccount.blob.core.windows.net/'

 # masterProfile
 Extensions, in the current implementation run a script on a master node.
 The extensions array in the masterProfile define that the master pool will have the script run on a single node on it.
+If you want it to run on all pass in All to singleOrAll

 ``` javascript
 {